 House and Senate committees of the Texas Legislature are studying access to SUD treatment during this interim year.
 The committee discussions give Texans an opportunity to educate lawmakers, and for all of us to learn about the problem and how we can improve the futures of Texans living with SUD, their families and their communities.

 When low-income adults in Texas receive publicly funded treatment for a substance use disorder, their care generally comes from two potential funding sources: (1) Texas Medicaid and/or (2) the Substance Abuse Prevention and Treatment (SAPT) federal block grant.
 Unfortunately, only a fraction of those in need are treated by these programs today.

-Our new fact sheet provides an overview of the role of Texas Medicaid in addressing SUD among adults, and identifies promising policy solutions that could dramatically improve access to treatment and long-term recovery services for Texans with substance use disorders of all kinds.
-Check back soon for our next fact sheet that will explain the role that federal block grants play in funding access to SUD treatment in Texas.
+Our new brief provides an overview of the role of Texas Medicaid and federal block grants in addressing SUD among adults, and identifies promising policy solutions that could dramatically improve access to treatment and long-term recovery services for Texans with substance use disorders of all kinds.